chromoxdor/EasyFetch/README.md

 # EasyFetch - an alternative dashboard for ESPeasy

-Easyfetch is a alternative dashboard in tile optic for ESPeasy (https://github.com/letscontrolit/ESPEasy).
-It was created to have a quick and relatively simple way of visualizing data and interacting with the hardware (buttons & slider) in a browser.
-Especially where no bigger infrastructure like a homeautomation server is needed (the ability to write complex rules in espeasy and the ability of communication between the nodes via a simple p2p-network can often make a full blown home automation system unnecessary).
+EasyFetch is an alternative dashboard in Tile Optic for ESPEasy (https://github.com/letscontrolit/ESPEasy).
+It was created to have a quick and relatively simple way of visualising data and interacting with the hardware (buttons & sliders) in a browser.
+Especially where no bigger infrastructure like a home automation server is needed (the ability to write complex rules in ESPEasy and the ability of communication between the nodes via a simple P2P network can often make a full-blown home automation system unnecessary).

 ![easyfetchmain](https://github.com/chromoxdor/easyfetch/assets/33860956/cd19b11f-40d6-42ef-9f26-86ef43c0920c)